gethiox/HIDI/cmd/hidi/config/user/README.md

     [codes.go](https://github.com/holoplot/go-evdev/blob/c80ef6a93985029e8db7b4a5ca42af976b4ac1a4/codes.go)
     or [input-event-codes.h](https://elixir.bootlin.com/linux/v5.17/source/include/uapi/linux/input-event-codes.h)
     files.
-- `deadzones` - todo
+- `deadzones` - key:deadzone mapping in `0.0` - `1.0` range.
-- `default_deadzone` - todo
+- `default_deadzone` - default deadzone value `0.0` - `1.0` for all other events
+  that were not specified in `deadzones` section
 - `collision_mode` - there are two cases when there is a probability of "clashing" midi events. first, caused by midi mappings, as user can assign the very same midi note to different hardware keys. second, with multi-note mode, as user can play combination of two keys which will share the same midi note. there are a few modes available to specify behaviour when note is activated again without releasing it first:
-  - `off` - clash is not handled in any way, every press and release will always emit "note on/off" events. this may cause premature note deactivation because of previously released key, (not recommended)
+  - `off` - most primitive behavior where clash is not handled in any way, every press and release will always emit "note on/off" events. this may cause premature note deactivation because of previously released related key. (not recommended)
-  - `no_repeat` - second "note on" event will be not emitted.
+  - `no_repeat` - doesn't emit "note on" event when note is already active.
     "note off" event will be emitted only when all related keys will be released.
-  - `interrupt` - interrupts previously activated note with "note off" event, and then activate it with "note on" again.
+  - `interrupt` - always interrupts previously activated note with "note off" event, and then activate it with "note on" again, emits "note off" event once when all related keys are released. (default)
-  - `retrigger` - doesn't interrupts previously activated note, always emit "note on" events, emits "note off" event once all related keys are released. (default).
+  - `retrigger` - doesn't interrupt previously activated note, always emit "note on" events, emits "note off" event once when all related keys are released.

-  `interrupt` is a bit more "efficient" than `retrigger`, also it may sound differently (testing needed).
+  `retrigger` is a bit more "efficient" than `interrupt`, also it may sound differently (testing needed).
-  `retrigger` is recommended as number of "note off" and "note on" events are equal and is guaranteed to work reliably.
+  `interrupt` is recommended as number of "note off" and "note on" events are equal and is guaranteed to work reliably.